The Best Cheap Inflatable Paddle Board Over $500 is the Tower Adventurer 2

 If you are in a similar position like me, you want to get out on the water but, not have a big board to store and lug around with you.
 While traditionally Hard Boards do produce better performance in the water you are probably more concerned about where to actually store the board and how to get it to the lake or ocean.
 You can read about the differences between inflatable and hardboards here.

 In enters the Inflatable Paddle Board and you are halfway to the solution.
 However you start looking around on different sites and there is a ton of board to choose from.
 Let us take the guess work out of it and steer you in the right direction of where you want to go.
-In this guide I have classified the best cheap inflatable paddle boards in two different categories:

 - High Quality Brands from Industry leaders